 A quick look around this beautiful park makes it easy to see why it was billed as the fabled Fountain of Youth back in the late 1800s.
 Sprawling giant live oaks festooned with Spanish moss and resurrection ferns arc around the spring pool.
 The main spring vent causes the water to “boil” above it, rippling the surface.

 The spring pool and its immediate surroundings account for maybe 8 of the park’s 600 acres.
 I encourage you to explore further, both by land and by water.
 By land the park offers several miles of trails through various habitats.
 Some of this is wheelchair accessible, including the trail to Old Methuselah, a 500+ year old cypress tree that mysteriously escaped the clear cutting of the early 1900s.
-There is a WonderMap below from my hike out here — just click on a waypoint flag for a picture of that location.

 After a nice hike you can come back to the spring pool for a refreshing dip, then head to the restaurant to refuel.
 You should be feeling pretty good.
 It’s a great time to relax under a shade tree before checking out Spring Garden Lake and Spring Garden Creek.
 De Leon Springs gush nearly 20 million gallons every day over a beautiful spillway into the lake and the creek beyond.